Skip to main content

 Preventing Common Workout Injuries with Massage

-1. Muscle Strains: Often caused by tight or fatigued muscles.
-Massage may help release tension and
+Often caused by tight or fatigued muscles.
+Massage may help release tension and improve circulation.

-4. Postural Imbalances: Massage may help address uneven muscle tension that affects posture during
+Massage may help address uneven muscle tension that affects posture during workouts.

 Workout Recovery Massage: Timing Matters